Vidanfra/Online-Log-Development/README.md

 - All button presses log data from the latest `.txt` file and add it to the Excel log and/or SQLite.
 - Uses a JSON config file (`logger_settings.json`) to store settings persistently.
 - Designed for stability on field operations with auto-recovery for most common errors.

+## ✍🏻 Authors
+- Program developed by Pierre Lowe with contributions of Vicente Danvila